Skip to content

 Q: Does Vismo support geofence alerts even when the user is offline?

 Geofence functionality relies on location data; if the device is offline or GPS is unavailable, the accuracy may degrade.
-Some transitions may be caught once connectivity is restored, but real-time alerts depend on connectivity.
+Some transitions may be caught once connectivity is restored, but real-time geofence notifications depend on connectivity.

 Q: How accurate are fences — indoors vs outdoors?